Potrero metro station

 Potrero metro station (Note: Estación del Metro Potrero.
 Spanish pronunciation: /es/.
-The name of the station literally means "Paddock" in Spanish.) is a station of the Mexico City Metro along Avenida de los Insurgentes, in Gustavo A. Madero, Mexico City.
-It is an at-grade station with one island platform serving Line 3 (the Olive Line) between Deportivo 18 de Marzo and La Raza metro stations.
-Potrero metro station was inaugurated on 1 December 1979, providing northward service toward Indios Verdes and southward service toward Hospital General.
+The name of the station literally means "Paddock" in Spanish.) is a station of the Mexico City Metro in the city's borough of Gustavo A. Madero.
+It is an at-grade railway stop with one island platform serving Line 3 (Olive Line), between Deportivo 18 de Marzo and La Raza.
+It was opened on 1 December 1979, providing service north toward Indios Verdes and south toward Hospital General.

-The station services the colonias (neighborhoods) of Capultitlan and Guadalupe Insurgentes.
-The station and its surrounding area are named this way because there used to be a hippodrome and Potrero's pictogram features the silhouette of a horse head behind a fence to reference a paddock.
-In 2019, Potrero station had an average daily ridership of 17,308 passengers, ranking it the 106th busiest station in the network and the third least used on the line.
-The facilities are partially accessible to people with disabilities as it is equipped with wheelchair ramps.
+Potrero metro station services the colonias (neighborhoods) of Capultitlan and Guadalupe Insurgentes, along Avenida de los Insurgentes.
+The station's name references a hippodrome that formerly existed in the area.
+Its pictogram depicts the silhouette of a horse head behind a fence to reference a paddock.
+The station offers a limited accessible service with wheelchair ramps.

+Outside, there is a transportation hub serving local and intercity routes, and the eponymous Metrobús station serving Lines 1 and 3.
+In 2025, Potrero metro station had an average daily ridership of 12,396 passenger entries, ranking it the 116th busiest stop in the network.

-Since its opening, the station has experienced some incidents, including a train crash in the southbound tunnel, where one person died and 106 others were injured, and a sinking caused by local subsidence.
+Since its opening, the station has been the site of several incidents, including a train crash in the southbound tunnel that killed one person and injured 106 others, as well as structural damage caused by local ground subsidence.

 Location and layout

-Potrero metro station is located on the median strip of Avenida de los Insurgentes.

-Potrero is an at-grade metro station situated along Avenida de los Insurgentes, in Gustavo A. Madero, Mexico City.
-The station serves the colonias (neighborhoods) of Capultitlan and Guadalupe Insurgentes.
-The station's pictogram is a silhouette of a horse's head behind a fence.
-It and the surrounding area are named this way because there used to be a hippodrome during the Porfiriato era (1876–1911), in Colonia Ex Hipódromo de Peralvillo in the modern era; its paddocks were located in the northern part of the zone.
+Potrero is an at-grade metro station on Line 3 along Avenida de los Insurgentes, in the Colonias ("neighborhoods") of Capultitlan and Guadalupe Insurgentes, in the Gustavo A. Madero borough, northern Mexico City.
+The surrounding area has mixed land use, with industrial areas to the west and residential areas to the east.

-The northeastern exit is located at Avenida Victoria, while the southeastern exit goes onto Calle Excélsior, both in Colonia Guadalupe Insurgentes.
+The stop has four exits leading onto Avenida de los Insurgentes: The northeastern exit is located at Avenida Victoria, while the southeastern exit goes onto Calle Excélsior, both in Colonia Guadalupe Insurgentes.
 The northwestern exits connect to Calles Poniente 112 and Poniente 116, both in Colonia Capultitlan.
-The station offers a partially accessible service with wheelchair ramps.
+The station offers a limited accessible service with wheelchair ramps.

 Within the system, the station lies between Deportivo 18 de Marzo and La Raza.
-The area is serviced by a Centro de transferencia modal (CETRAM), which acts as a transport hub connecting various modes of transport, covering an area of 6,614 m2.
-Commuters can access different routes and transport methods from there, including Routes 25 and 104 of the Red de Transporte de Pasajeros (RTP) system as well as Route 15-C of the public bus system.
-Additionally, Line 1 of the Metrobús service is available at the Potrero bus station.
+The metro station is serviced by a Centro de transferencia modal (CETRAM), a transportation hub covering an area of 6,614 m2.
+The hub provides access to various routes and modes of transportation, including Routes 25 and 104 of the Red de Transporte de Pasajeros (RTP) system as well as Route 15-C of the public bus system.
+Additionally, Line 1 and Line 3 of the Metrobús service are available at the Potrero bus station.